What are your legal rights when separating if you live together but you’re not married?

 Explore this free guide for more information on separation agreements.

-Whilst not automatically legally enforceable, a separation agreement carries a lot of weight in court if it’s been drafted correctly – it can help protect you against future financial claims.
+Whilst not automatically legally enforceable, a separation agreement carries a lot of weight in court, and can help protect you against future financial claims.

-As a cohabiting couple, a separation agreement outlines how you’ll divide your money and property and look after your children when you end your relationship and stop living together.
-This needs to be mutually agreed.
+A separation agreement outlines how you’ll divide your money and property and look after your children when you end your relationship and stop living together.
+This needs to be mutually agreed for it to be valid.

-Although separation is often a very challenging time, always keep in mind that a positive future is ahead.
 The key to a fair, amicable separation is to stay informed and open to discussion so that you reach a solution that you both feel is fair.
-Here are four key steps to help you get started:

 If you’re negotiating a financial agreement, it’s important to know what you have before you can divide it.
 Gather relevant financial information and get valuations for assets such as property, businesses and pensions.